Can Chickens Eat Eggs and How To Stop Them?

 Here are a few best tips to stop chickens from eating eggs:

-Ensure you know the suitable feed to give your chicken to supply them with enough amounts of proteins.
-You can supplement their diet with sunflower seeds.
+Ensure you know the suitable feed to give your chicken to supply them with enough protein.
+You can supplement their diet with high-protein treats such as mealworms in moderation.

 2. Keep the eggshells strong.
 A thin shell means the chickens can easily break it and eat the egg, so you must ensure you give your chicken enough calcium to build strong shells.